pydio/pydio9-beta-docs/docs/client/client_role_search.rst

 ::

   -h, --help               help for search
-      --uuid stringArray   Select a role by Uuid (will list all roles if empty)
+  -u, --uuid stringArray   Select a role by Uuid (will list all roles if empty)

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~